rudderlabs/query-generator/README.md

 * `getquery` - Allows you to generate event information retrieval query given the filters and *group by* clauses.
 The input for the query needs to be specified in the format outlined in the `api/data/event_segmentation_query_gen_input.json` file, and passed in the request body.

-**Note**: For each of the above cases, the command to retrieve the information would look like the following:
+⚠️ For each of the above cases, the command to retrieve the information would look like the following:

 `curl -X POST -G "Content-Type: application/json" --data-binary @<input JSON file path> http://localhost:3001/<endpoint>`

-## Standalone Node.js Program for Pre-populating Information
+## ⚡️ Standalone Node.js Program for Pre-populating Information

 This program can be used to pre-populate the list of events, their properties and list of values for those properties that have up to 500 distinct values.